swegroup7b/ImageGrader/CONTRIBUTING.md

 * Each separate, stand-alone feature will require the creation of a feature branch, and the dev branch will be the starting point for creating these branches.
-Each feature will cover a collection of related user stories that implement one stand-alone function that adds value to the webapp.
+Each feature will cover a collection of related user stories that implement one stand-alone function that adds value to the web application.
 Only the developers working on a given feature will have write access to that feature branch.
 This will help prevent merge conflicts that could happen from team members working on code that they were not assigned to work on.
 After feature completion, each branch can be merged into dev via pull request.
 The pull